suislanchez/stock-sim-app/README.md

 PRs and feedback are welcome.
 If you’re building something similar or want to add features, feel free to fork or reach out.

-Let me know if you want a hosted preview image (for better markdown rendering on GitHub), or if you want help setting up `.env` configs or API key instructions next.